parkermac/LO/README.md

 One way to do this would be to:

+- create a directory LO_user at the same level as LO
 - copy `loenv.yml` to LO_user or any other repo that is yours
 - rename it, for example, to `myenv.yml`
 - edit it so that `name: myenv` is the first line